Meridian and Yazoo River Expeditions (February 1864)

-After the 1863 Vicksburg Campaign, in which the Union army of Major General Ulysses S. Grant succeeded in capturing Vicksburg and burning the state capital of Jackson, Union forces under Sherman turned eastward toward Meridian.
-Meridian was an important railroad center and was home to a Confederate arsenal, military hospital, and prisoner-of-war stockade, as well as the headquarters for a number of state offices.
+After the 1863 Vicksburg Campaign, in which the Union army of Major General Ulysses S. Grant succeeded in capturing Vicksburg and burning Jackson’s state capital, Union forces under Sherman turned eastward toward Meridian.
+Meridian was an important railroad center and was home to a Confederate arsenal, military hospital, prisoner-of-war stockade, and the headquarters for several state offices.
 Sherman planned to take Meridian and, if the situation was favorable, push on to Selma, Alabama, and possibly even threaten Mobile.

 Meridian (February 14-20, 1864) – Taking place in Lauderdale County, Mississippi, Major General William T. Sherman launched a campaign to take the important railroad center at Meridian.
 Sherman ordered Brigadier General William Sooy Smith to lead a cavalry force of 7,000 men from Memphis, Tennessee, on February 1, 1864, south through Okolona, Mississippi along the Mobile & Ohio Railroad, and meet the rest of the Union force at Meridian.

-With the main force of 20,000 men, Sherman set out on the February 3rd for Meridian, but, made feints toward various other locations.
+With the main force of 20,000 men, Sherman set out on February 3rd for Meridian but made feints toward various other locations.
 To counter the threat, Confederate President Jefferson Davis ordered troops to the area from other localities.
-The Confederate commander in the area, Lieutenant General Leonidas Polk, consolidated a number of commands in and around Mortona, but, lost his nerve and retreated rapidly eastward.
+The Confederate commander in the area, Lieutenant General Leonidas Polk, consolidated several commands in and around Mortona, but lost his nerve and retreated rapidly eastward.

-Okolona (February 22, 1864) – Taking place in Chickasaw County, Major General William T. Sherman launched a campaign to take the important railroad center at Meridian.
+Okolona (February 22, 1864) – Taking place in Chickasaw County, Major General William T. Sherman launched a campaign to take Meridian’s important railroad center.
 He ordered Brigadier General William Sooy Smith to lead a cavalry force of 7,000 men from Memphis, Tennessee, on February 1, 1864, south through Okolona, along the Mobile & Ohio Railroad, and to meet the rest of the Union force at Meridian, on February 10th.

-With the main force of approximately 20,000 men, Sherman set out on the February 3rd for Meridian, but, made feints on various other locations.
-Against orders, Smith delayed ten days, while waiting for reinforcements, and did not start out until February 10th.
-Destroying crops and railroad track along the way, Smith’s force met almost no opposition, and, before long, 1,000 former slaves were traveling with them.
-Smith was supposed to rendezvous with Major General William T. Sherman at Meridian on the 10th, but, he never arrived there.
+With the main force of approximately 20,000 men, Sherman set out on February 3rd for Meridian but, made feints on various other locations.
+Against orders, Smith delayed ten days while waiting for reinforcements and did not start until February 10th.
+Destroying crops and railroad tracks along the way, Smith’s force met almost no opposition, and, before long, 1,000 former slaves were traveling with them.
+Smith was supposed to rendezvous with Major General William T. Sherman at Meridian on the 10th, but he never arrived there.

 Forrest’s Defense of Mississippi (June-August 1864)

 Brice’s Cross Roads (June 10, 1864) – Also called the Battle of Tishomingo Creek, this engagement took place in Prentiss and Union Counties.
-At the beginning of June, 1864, Major General Nathan B. Forrest set out with his cavalry corps of about 2,000 men to enter Middle Tennessee and destroy the Nashville & Chattanooga Railroad, which was carrying men and supplies to Major General William T. Sherman in Georgia.
+At the beginning of June 1864, Major General Nathan B. Forrest set out with his cavalry corps of about 2,000 men to enter Middle Tennessee and destroy the Nashville & Chattanooga Railroad, which was carrying men and supplies to Major General William T. Sherman in Georgia.
 On June 10, 1864, Forrest’s smaller Confederate force defeated a much larger Union column under Brigadier General Samuel Sturgis at Brice’s Cross Roads.
-This brilliant tactical victory against long odds cemented Forrest’s reputation as one of the foremost mounted infantry leaders of the war.
+This brilliant tactical victory against long odds cemented Forrest’s reputation as one of the foremost mounted infantry war leaders.
 The Confederate victory resulted in estimated casualties of 2,610 Union and 495 Confederate.